MyK00L/decipi/README.md

 We define D_i to be (sum of R_j for all j st S_j < S_i)/(sum of R_j for all j st S_j != S_i)

-If D_k is the k-th last contest participant i participated in, R_i = sum D_k * C^k
+If D_k is the D_i for k-th last contest participant i participated in,

+R_i = sum D_k * C^k

-with C<1
+with some C<1

 Initially each participant has an infinite sequence of D_k all equal to some constant <=0.5